 \"Don\'t use it on windy days,\" she suggested . \".

 Inflatable amusement spots that do not require physical contact, such as inflatable basketball stands, are not regulated.
 Mini-

 Trampoline and similar devices recommended by qualified professionals for special educational purposes are also tax-free, as are inflatable school furniture for creating sensory, athletic, pre-school sensitive learning spaces

 Kindergarten program or special needs.

-Injuries may include fractures, head injuries, back and neck injuries, sprains, bruises and wounds, and may in some cases be severe enough to cause permanent disability or death, the website said.
+Injuries may include fractures, head injuries, back and neck injuries, sprains, bruises, and wounds, which may in some cases be severe to cause permanent disability or death, the website said.

 11-year-old mother Catherine Smithyear-

 Old students at public schools in Edmonton say she is concerned that the relocation of the area will continue into community events and festivals.

 \"I am a helicopter parent, so I understand the safety issues of our children,\" she said . \".